Key Meeting Documents

 - A Co-Chairs’ Statement, to capture the latest efforts by partners on making development more effective.

-The Senior-Level Meeting aims to bring together key decision-makers and senior representatives, i.e. Vice-Ministers, Directors-General, Permanent Secretaries, civil society representatives, and heads of organisations and CEOs.
-A formal invitation letter, and details on registration for the Senior-Level Meeting have been send to key stakeholders.
-Please find here a logistics note relevant only for invited participants.
+The Senior-Level Meeting brought together 500+ key decision-makers and senior representatives, i.e. Vice-Ministers, Directors-General, Permanent Secretaries, civil society representatives, and heads of organisations and CEOs.

 Featured Advocacy Notes and Blogs